kywx

 Confidence Assessment

-High confidence in the temperature crash and timing of the arctic front.
-Moderate confidence in snow accumulations due to the competing factors of high snow-to-liquid ratios (15:1) versus significant sub-cloud dry air which may cause sublimation.
+High confidence in the arctic temperature crash and wind chill impacts.
+Moderate confidence in the light snow accumulations due to the very thin nature of the moisture profile.

 Get Personalized Forecasts